 Request-oriented classification of documents involves classifying the documents on the basis of the anticipated requests from the users of the documents.
 The classifier basically classifies the documents on the basis of entities of the document and the possible queries that may arise for these entities.
 Request-oriented document classification is more of policy-oriented document classification because it is based on the ideals and purpose of the entity according to which the documents are classified.
 Request-based document classification is not used as it is not considered to be a user-based approach.
-The request-oriented document classification is not helpful for users who need to retrieve information from the documents.
+The request-oriented document classification from the document set of the retrieve information from the documents.